 The World Mission Services Projects Booklet is made up of 24 short-term global mission projects, each with a connection to the Diocese of Green Bay.
 These projects foster global awareness and encourage Catholics in their baptismal call to missionary activity, the work of evangelization, and charitable works throughout the world.
 100% of contributions go directly to the projects.

 The booklet can be used for classrooms, youth groups, communities, or parishes.
 So if you’re a teacher, catechist, parent, teen, faith sharing group, ministry, or someone who has a heart for serving others, check out these incredible projects and find out how you can become a part of their story!
 Here are several examples of World Mission Services projects.

 Adopt a Llama in Bolivia – Page 20 – The 4K class at Sacred Heart School in Shawano not only were able to purchase three llamas, but also learned about the culture of Bolivia, could point to the country on a map, and came to understand how they could follow Jesus’ teaching to love and help others.

-- Adopting a llama is $100 and provides the community with milk and wool.
+- Adopting a llama is $140 and provides the community with milk, wool, and a means of support.

-- The community of St. Paul works with families to help them organize into llama producing associations to breed and keep the animals.
+- The community of St. Paul helps families organize into llama-producing associations to breed and keep the animals.

-Many World Mission Services programs are available and provide students, teachers, families and faith communities with a greater awareness of the needs of our world.
-Please take a look at the booklet and join us to help our brothers and sisters around the world.
+World Mission Services projects provide students, teachers, families, and faith communities with a greater awareness of the needs of our world.
+Please take a look at the booklet and join us in our efforts to be the hands and feet of Jesus.

 For more information, contact the World Missions Office at 920-272-8192, or email [email protected].